MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 - To let the text box allow and display the newline or return characters, set the [AcceptsReturn](/uwp/api/windows.ui.xaml.controls.textbox.acceptsreturn) property to **true**.
 - To enable text wrapping, set the [TextWrapping](/uwp/api/windows.ui.xaml.controls.textbox.textwrapping) property to **Wrap**.
 This causes the text to wrap when it reaches the edge of the text box, independent of line separator characters.

+> [!NOTE]
-> **Note**&nbsp;&nbsp;TextBox and RichEditBox don't support the **WrapWholeWords** value for their TextWrapping properties.
+> TextBox and RichEditBox don't support the **WrapWholeWords** value for their TextWrapping properties.
 If you try to use WrapWholeWords as a value for TextBox.TextWrapping or RichEditBox.TextWrapping an invalid argument exception is thrown.

 A multi-line text box will continue to grow vertically as text is entered unless it's constrained by its [Height](/uwp/api/windows.ui.xaml.frameworkelement.height) or [MaxHeight](/uwp/api/windows.ui.xaml.frameworkelement.maxheight) property, or by a parent container.
 You should test that a multi-line text box doesn't grow beyond its visible area, and constrain its growth if it does.
 We recommend that you always specify an appropriate height for a multi-line text box, and not let it grow in height as the user types.